omonimus1/blog-jade-rubick/content/posts/2020-11-11--coordinate-your-interviews-with-an-interview-plan/index.md

 \
 *A poor answer would be switching to Kanban, or introducing standups (yes these can improve things, but the impact is very local).
 A better answer would be something like changing the way leadership worked together, or how people communicated, if the impact were good.
 A perfect answer would relate the impact to the results on the company, and the results would have made a substantial difference for the company.*

 Do this for your top questions.
+If you'd like to see excellent examples of what good answers look like, [this article](https://medium.engineering/engineering-interviews-grading-rubric-8b409bec021f) from Medium engineering is quite good.

 ## Group and assign the questions